You can listen to the text as you read along.

 Do not say

 - I want a salad.
-(This would be considered rude.)
+(This is considered rude.)

 Instead, you should say